VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 ## 5. vmanomaly configuration and parameter description
 **Parameter description**:
-There are 4 main sections in config file:
+There are 4 required sections in config file:

 `scheduler` - defines how often to run and make inferences, as well as what timerange to use to train the model.